 Wayne College International Festival February 7-901/12/2018

 Do you want to know what you have in common with the world or take a journey based on your DNA?
 Then you don’t want to miss this year’s International Festival at The University of Akron Wayne College.
-Taking place February 7-9 in the Student Life Building, attendees can receive a free AncestryDNA™ kit or passport photo by simply attending one of our educational sessions, such as “Traveling on a Budget,” “Read the World from the Comfort of your Sofa” or “The Power of a Dream.”
+Taking place February 7-9 in the Student Life Building, attendees will receive a passport photo and be entered into a drawing for a chance to win a free AncestryDNA™ kit by simply attending one of our educational sessions, such as “Traveling on a Budget,” “Read the World from the Comfort of your Sofa” or “The Power of a Dream.”
 Located at 1901 Smucker Road in Orrville, the festival and all entertainment is free and open to the public.

 The theme for the three day event is Explore and Celebrate and opens with an education day featuring presentations, activities, Madrigal Dancers, bagpipe music, and cultural competition displays from student organizations.
 The following day the exhibits and hands-on activities continue, in addition to polka music, a mariachi band and international food samples.
 Visitors will receive a passport to take along as they “travel” between exhibits and activities, acquiring stamps that can be redeemed for a free International Festival t-shirt.
 Visitors also have the opportunity to explore the Race Experience Kiosk.
 “The Race Experience Kiosk allows participants to see themselves in six different races: Black, White, Asian, Hispanic, Middle Eastern and Indian,” said Jackie Ashbaugh, coordinator of student activities.
 “Something new and exciting this year will be the Future Cast Virtual Reality Pods.
 Visitors will have the opportunity to visit the Sydney Opera House, Machu Picchu, Taj Mahal or walk the streets of Beijing, Dublin and Saint Petersburg from the comfort of the Wayne College campus.”